r0x0r/pywebview/docs/guide/api.md

 * `y` - Window y coordinate.
 Default is centered.
 * `resizable` - Whether window can be resized.
 Default is True
 * `fullscreen` - Start in fullscreen mode.
 Default is False
+* `min_size` - a (width, height) tuple that specifies a minimum window size.
+Default is 200x100
+* `hidden` - Create a window hidden by default.
+Default is False
 * `frameless` - Create a frameless easy-draggable window.
 Default is False.
-* `min_size` - a (width, height) tuple that specifies a minimum window size.
-Default is 200x100
 * `confirm_close` - Whether to display a window close confirmation dialog.
 Default is False
 * `background_color` - Background color of the window displayed before WebView is loaded.
 Specified as a hex color.
 Default is white.
 * `text_select` - Enables document text selection.
 Default is False.
 To control text selection on per element basis, use [user-select](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select) CSS property.